Ramer8/Ramer8/README.md

 👨‍💻 I am a passionate Full Stack Developer with a background in Biomedical Engineering.
 I recently completed a Full Stack Development Bootcamp, where I honed my skills in modern backend and frontend technologies.

-🌱 I’m currently learning more about advanced React patterns and serverless architectures.
+🌱 I’m currently learning more about Mirth Connect.

 💬 Ask me about anything tech-related or my transition from Biomedical Engineering to Web Development.

 ❤️‍🔥 My others passions are technology, cars and engines.

 ## Skills